 There’s no doubt that professional social media sites, like LinkedIn, have proven to be invaluable recruiting tools for employers.

-However, that’s not to say that all social media channels should be used as a background screening tool.
+However, that’s not to say that all social media channels should be used as a background check tool.

 In fact, any personal information gleaned on candidates from these sites – such as race, gender, national origin, color, religion, age, disability or genetic information – should not be used to make employment decisions, according to the EEOC.